 Travel tips for Kenmare, Ireland and the Ring of Kerry

-Where to stay: For luxury travel The Park Hotel Kenmare has bed and breakfast rates from $483 and an amazing spa that wins all sorts of awards – a mystical experience on its own.
+Where to stay: For luxury travel The Park Hotel Kenmare has a historic interior and an amazing spa that wins all sorts of awards – a mystical experience on its own.
 Shelbourne Street.
-Tel: +353 64 664 1200 www.parkkenmare.com
+Tel: +353 64 664 1200.

 Read more about My favourite European Destinations